Quantum verification of NP problems with single photons and linear optics

-The quantum verification of 3-SAT corresponds to the complexity class Quantum Merlin-Arthur [QMA($k$)], as the quantum analogue of NP~\cite{10.5555/863284,892141,10.1007/978-3-540-24587-2_21}.
-In this scheme, $k$ non-communicating, omniscient provers (called Merlins) send $k$ unentangled quantum proofs to a skeptical, computationally bounded verifier Arthur to convince Arthur the instance is satisfiable (see Fig. \ref{fig:setup}a).
-Arthur checks the proof in his computing machines and decide to accept or reject the proof.
-Two properties are required in a Quantum Merlin-Arthur protocol: (i) completeness: if the instance is satisfiable, there exist a proof such that Arthur accepts with at least some high probability $c$; (ii) soundness: if the instance is not satisfiable, for any proof Arthur accepts with at most some probability $s$.
+\textbf{Quantum verification algorithm of the satisfiability problem. }An instance of SAT is formalized as the conjunction of a set of clauses $\phi=c_1 \land c_2 ...\land c_j$, each of which is the disjunction of a set of literals $l_1 \lor l_2 ...\lor l_m$.
+A literal could be a variable $x_i$ or a negation of a variable $\neg {x_i}$.
+In 3-SAT instances, each clause has exactly 3 literals.
+The quantum verification of 3-SAT corresponds to the complexity class Quantum Merlin-Arthur [QMA($K$)], as the quantum analogue of NP~\cite{10.5555/863284,892141,10.1007/978-3-540-24587-2_21}.
+In this scheme, $K$ non-communicating, omniscient provers (called Merlins) send $K$ unentangled quantum proofs to a skeptical, computationally bounded verifier Arthur to convince Arthur the instance is satisfiable (see Fig. \ref{fig:setup}a).
+Arthur checks the proof in his computing machines and decide whether to accept or reject the proof.
+Two properties are required in a QMA protocol: (i) \textit{Completeness}: if the instance is satisfiable, there exist a proof such that Arthur accepts with at least some high probability $c$; (ii) \textit{Soundness}: if the instance is not satisfiable, for any proof Arthur accepts with at most some probability $s$.

 The protocol firstly reduces the 3-SAT instance to a 2-out-of-4 SAT instance where each clause contains four variables $x_i,x_j,x_k,x_l$ and is satisfied if two of them are true, i.e. $x_i+x_j+x_k+x_l=2$.
 In the verification, Merlins are supposed to send Arthur $K=O(\sqrt{n})$ identical, unentangled quantum states~\cite{v005a001}, each of the form